History of Nepal Scouts

 On the 16th April 1969 (2nd Baisakh), the Boy section of Nepal Scouts received membership of the World Organization of Scout Movement (WOSM).
 In other words, Nepal became a member of the largest youth organization in the world.

 The Girl Section followed suit sometime later.
-It received an associate member of the World Association of Girl Guides and Girl Scouts (WAGGGS) on the 4th September 1978.
+It received an associate member of the World Association of Girl Guides and Girl Scouts (WAGGGS) on the 4th of September 1978.
 Full-fledged membership was awarded on July 17th, 1984.

 18th June 1978 is another day to be remembered.
 Chief Patron, His Majesty King Mahendra Bir Bikram Shah Dev enforced the Consolidation Plan proposed by a task force appointed for the purpose.